Electric Cars

 Lower maintenance costs

 Driving an affordable, reliable Suzuki is already a savvy way to reduce your running costs.
 But it might surprise you to learn that with no combustion engine, electric vehicles require less maintenance, which means lower running costs.
-Double win for the e Vitara.
+Double win for the e VITARA.
 Servicing is still important for safety checks, software updates and general wear and tear like tyres.

 Question